nasa/cumulus-docs/docs/deployment.md

 * [CMR](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/common-metadata-repository) username and password.
 Can be excluded if you are not exporting metadata to CMR.

 * [EarthData Client login](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/earthdata-login) username and password.
 User must have the ability to administer and/or create applications in URS.
-It's reccomended to obtain a this account in the test environment (UAT).
+It's recommended to obtain a this account in the test environment (UAT).

 #### Needed Git Repositories: